For casualties and damage see Part 1

 L.20 then headed north, passing to the west of Nottingham before dropping a single HE bomb near Kimberley, damaging telegraph wires.
 Then, between Awsworth and Trowell L.20 dropped another seven HE bombs.
 One exploded close to the Bennerley Viaduct but only damaged a signal box.
 Others caused damage to railway tracks, telephone and telegraph wires and a cow shed.
 Three minutes later, at 8.30pm, L.20 was south of Ilkeston and released 15 HE bombs on the Stanton Ironworks at Hallam Field.
 The bombs killed two men, injured two and damaged the moulding shop, the blacksmith’s shop, a stables and a schoolroom attached to the church.
 From there L.20 headed towards Burton where official sources estimate she dropped about 12 incendiary bombs at 8.45pm, the first bombs dropped on the unfortunate town that night causing the fires that attracted other raiders.
 Having used up her bombs L.20 then turned for the coast, which she reached near Cromer at 11.52pm.

 L.17, commanded by Kapitänleutnant Herbert Ehrlich, came inland about ten minutes after L.19, just west of Sherringham, but encountered thick cloud.
 Moments later a searchlight at RNAS Holt, at Bayfield, a couple of miles from the coast, broke through the cloud and illuminated L.17.
-In response, Ehrlich dropped ten high explosive bombs hoping to extinguish the light.
-Five of these fell in a field 200 yards to the south-east of the naval air station while the other five landed in a field 400 yards south of it without causing any damage.
+In response, Ehrlich dropped twenty high explosive bombs hoping to extinguish the light.
+Ten of these fell in a field 200 yards from RNAS Holt, five more to the south-east of the naval air station while five landed in a field 400 yards south of it without causing any damage.
 Heading on a southerly course, L.17 then released another five HE bombs and one incendiary over Bayfield Lodge, about 800 yards from RNAS Holt.
 These bombs wrecked a barn and greenhouse and also blew out all the windows and damaged roof tiles but there were no casualties.
 From there L.17 steered to the west, dropping 14 incendiary bombs on Bayfield Hall, but these all landed in fields and a wood.
 The final HE bomb landed at Letheringsett, south of Bayfield Hall, where the blast broke a few windows.
 In his report Ehrlich believed he had bombed an industrial complex at Immingham on the River Humber.
 L.17 dropped no more bombs and eventually took a course to the coast via Reepham, passing north of Norwich at 8.10pm and out to sea south of Great Yarmouth 20 minutes later.